 A Bunch of Amateurs (2022), supported by IFP, Catapult Film Fund, and BFI, recently premiered at Sheffield DocFest winning the Audience Award.
 I'M FINE (Thanks for Asking) is a feature narrative that premiered winning Special Jury Recognition at SXSW 2021 and the Audience Award at the Florida International Film Festival, and is currently broadcasting domestically on BETher.

 Balloon Man (2020) documents the life of the first African-American master hot air balloon pilot; the film featured at International Du Film Panafricain De Cannes, WorldFest Houston, and won Film of the Year at the Rhode Island Black Film Festival.

 Capella produced Voices of the Sea (2018), an intimate portrait of family life in a small fishing village on the southern coast of Cuba; the film was featured at the True/False Film Festival, the San Francisco Doc Festival, NYC Human Rights Watch Film Festival, and was broadcasted on POV/PBS.
 In 2017 Capella Executive Produced Motherland, earning a Sundance Special Jury Award for Commanding Vision; it was nominated for a Spirit Award and selected for the 47th Berlinale Forum.

 Capella’s current films include NOTOWN, supported by POV and Good Pitch, Traces of Home, selected for 2020 HULU/Kartemquin Accelerator.

-Capella grew up in Detroit, MI and currently divides her time equally between Los Angeles and Baltimore.
-She attended Detroit Public Schools; she graduated from the University of Michigan with a B.A. in Psychology and currently attends the University of Pennsylvania for a Master of Philosophy in Organizational Dynamics and Master of Applied Positive Psychology.
+Capella grew up in Detroit and attended Detroit Public Schools; she graduated from the University of Michigan with a B.A. in Psychology and received her Master of Applied Positive Psychology and Master of Philosophy in Organizational Dynamics (2023) from the University of Pennsylvania.